 Automated scanners are valuable tools during a penetration test, but they can miss important findings and may also return false positives.
 A penetration tester should always perform manual testing and verify all findings to ensure that they are accurate and complete.

 There should be a clear scope and rules of engagement (RoE) established and agreed upon before testing begins.
-This will help to detail and clarify what resources should be tested, what methodologies and testing steps may be taken, and how and when those steps may be executed over the course of an engagement.
+This will help to detail and clarify what resources should be tested — web application pen tests, network penetration testing, physical pen testing, etc — and what methodologies and testing steps may be taken, and how and when those steps may be executed over the course of an engagement.

 The company should follow appropriate penetration testing methodologies and industry standards.
 This will help to ensure that a test is performed consistently and completely with repeatable results.